 Unlike poetry, legal writing relies much less upon established social use of language than upon its own traditions.
 Legal definitions often diverge from common definitions of words.

-Legislative drafting is also strives to be a minimalist form as modern practitioners attempt to simplify and condense documents to the simplest and clearest forms possible.
+Legislative Drafting also strives to be a minimalist form as modern practitioners attempt to simplify and condense documents to the simplest and clearest possible forms.

 Legislative drafting is a vital form of communication for the future.
 Despite complicated legal terminology and an unfortunate continuation of Latinized terminology which tend to alienate people from legal documents, legal documents remain critical to the governance and administration of people’s daily lives.
 Consider that laws, rules, contracts, policies and other such documents are among the most common documents which people encounter which have a direct individual and sometimes universal relevance to a person’s life.
 Often whether the person is aware of it or not.